Gamma-ray burst: Rate of occurrence and potential effects on life

 Gamma ray bursts can have harmful or destructive effects on life.
 Considering the universe as a whole, the safest environments for life similar to that on Earth are the lowest density regions in the outskirts of large galaxies.
 Our knowledge of galaxy types and their distribution suggests that life as we know it can only exist in about 10% of all galaxies.
 Furthermore, galaxies with a redshift, z, higher than 0.5 are unsuitable for life as we know it, because of their higher rate of GRBs and their stellar compactness.

 All GRBs observed to date have occurred well outside the Milky Way galaxy and have been harmless to Earth.
 However, if a GRB were to occur within the Milky Way within 5,000 to 8,000 light-years and its emission were beamed straight towards Earth, the effects could be harmful and potentially devastating for its ecosystems.
 Currently, orbiting satellites detect on average approximately one GRB per day.
 The closest observed GRB as of March 2014 was GRB 980425, located 40 Mpc away (z=0.0085) in an SBc-type dwarf galaxy.
 GRB 980425 was far less energetic than the average GRB and was associated with the Type Ib supernova SN 1998bw.

 Estimating the exact rate at which GRBs occur is difficult; for a galaxy of approximately the same size as the Milky Way, estimates of the expected rate (for long-duration GRBs) can range from one burst every 10,000 years, to one burst every 1,000,000 years.
 Only a small percentage of these would be beamed towards Earth.
 Estimates of rate of occurrence of short-duration GRBs are even more uncertain because of the unknown degree of collimation, but are probably comparable.

 Since GRBs are thought to involve beamed emission along two jets in opposing directions, only planets in the path of these jets would be subjected to the high energy gamma radiation.
+A GRB could potentially vaporize anything in its beams' paths within a range of around 200 light-years.

 Although nearby GRBs hitting Earth with a destructive shower of gamma rays are only hypothetical events, high energy processes across the galaxy have been observed to affect the Earth's atmosphere.